New York Bankruptcy Lawyers

 Note though that according to reports, you have a much better chance of being approved for bankruptcy if you are represented by a lawyer.
 This is especially true for Chapter 13 bankruptcies.

-Filing for Bankruptcy New York
+Filing For Bankruptcy New York

-New York bankruptcy filing procedure is no different than from other states.
+New York bankruptcy filing procedure is no different from other states.
 In order to get a copy of the documents needed, just check out PACER or the Public Access to Court Electronic Records.
 This should give you access to the documents you need to fill in for bankruptcy purposes.
 Note that there are several documents associated with bankruptcy and it is important that you read through each one before passing.
 Any mistakes or omissions will result to the papers being sent back to you, thereby lengthening the bankruptcy application process.

 Bankruptcy Exemptions in New York

 Private individuals usually have two options when filing for bankruptcy: Chapter 7 and Chapter 13.
 Chapter 7 Bankruptcy is a clean slate application which essentially wipes out all your debts and lets you start over.
 Chapter 13 is aptly named as “reorganization bankruptcy” because it allows you to reorganize your debts in order to make it more manageable.

 In both cases, you will be asked to sell off some assets in order to make payments to outstanding debts before the rest is adjusted or wiped out as necessary.
 However, not all your assets will be sold off since New York laws allow for some exemptions.

 - Homestead to the tune of $10,000.